Challenging times for Debian

 Anyway, it seems that we have gone a long way in just a few years.
 In january 2006, while I was not a DD yet, I prodded Raphael Hertzog about sending his famous “For those who care about their packages in Ubuntu” email, where we described the Ubuntu release process for their first LTS release.
 The goal was to give interested DDs a chance to take a look at the status of their packages in Ubuntu, so Ubuntu would release with the best possible version.
 3.5 years later, we are talking about synchronizing releases.

-7 Responses to “Challenging times for Debian”
+7 thoughts on “Challenging times for Debian

-I love this.
+1. I love this.

 Debian still has an edge over Ubuntu LTS because there are better backports and you take packages from testing and unstable.